Vegan Tahini Hemp Seed Bars

 Hemp seeds, tahini, coconut, dates and maple syrup sitting on a counter top.

 • Tahini.
 Good tahini will be wonderfully creamy with a nutty flavour that’s not overly bitter.
 Look for tahini with just one ingredient: sesame seeds.
+Can be substituted with peanut butter, almond butter or sunflower seed butter.

 • Hemp seeds.
 High in protein, iron, vitamin E and antioxidants, hemp seeds really pack the nutrition into these bars.
 Hemp seeds are sometimes called hemp hearts.